nuxeo-cps/products--CPSTramline/skins/gp_fileupload/README.txt

-The files in this directory are modified versions of the static files of gp.upload, originally written by Gael Pasgrimaud <gael@gawel.org>.
+The files in this directory are modified versions of the static files of gp.fileupload, originally written by Gael Pasgrimaud <gael@gawel.org>.

-See http://bitbucket.org/gawel for information on gp.upload and please check the full list of contributors there.
+See http://bitbucket.org/gawel for information on gp.fileupload and please check the full list of contributors there.

-gp.upload is released under the termes of the MIT License.
+gp.fileupload is released under the termes of the MIT License.

 These modifications by Georges Racinet <georges@racinet.fr> are released, like the rest of CPSTramline, under the terms of the GPL